 A memoir of transformation and self-discovery that explores fetish communities from a gender diverse perspective

-Transland is a fiery and revealing memoir that delves into what happens when a non-binary ...
+Transland is a fiery and revealing memoir that delves into ...

 In The Future Is Disabled, Leah Laksmi Piepzna-Samarasinha asks some provocative questions: What if, in the near future, the majority of people will be disabled - and what if that's not a bad thing?
 And ...